A reverse mortgage, like a traditional mortgage, is a loan made by a lender to a homeowner using the home as security or collateral.

 With a traditional mortgage, the homeowner uses their income to pay down the debt over time.
 However, with a reverse mortgage the loan balance grows over time because the homeowner is not making monthly mortgage payments.

 John and Anne are a retired couple, aged 72 and 68, who want to stay in their home, but need to boost their monthly income to pay living expenses.
-They would like to take a belated honeymoon.
+They would like to remodel their kitchen.
 They have heard about reverse mortgage loans, but didn’t know the details.
-They decide to contact a reverse mortgage advisor to discuss their current needs and future goals.
+They decide to contact a reverse mortgage loan advisor to discuss their current needs and future goals.

-John and Anne meet with an FHA appraiser, who determines that their home’s value is $300,000.
+An FHA appraiser determines that their home’s value is $300,000.
 They currently owe $35,000 on their mortgage.
 Below is an illustration of how John and Anne spend their loan proceeds.*